DenzelAnoliefo/WesternExams/README.md

 ### 1. Database and Environment Configuration

+> [!IMPORTANT]
-**IMPORTANT:** Before starting the application, you must configure your environment variables.
+> Before starting the application, you must configure your environment variables.
 Update the `backend/src/main/resources/application.yml` file with your PostgreSQL database credentials and your AWS S3 access keys.

 ### 2. Running with Docker (Recommended)